tsegaywelu/Tigray-Estate-deploy/README.md

-this is hello i am tsegay. i am the developer of this Tigray estate system. i am full-stack MERN developer with 2 years experiance .thanks for donloading and showing this website.
+hosted ont thethis is hello i am tsegay. i am the developer of this Tigray estate system. i am full-stack MERN developer with 2 years experiance .thanks for donloading and showing this website.